 Plagiocephaly has also increased with the growth of multiple births in the United States, when crowding in the womb often deforms prenatal skulls—"denting them like a grapefruit at the bottom of the pile," as one clinician puts it.

 The Bunch’s pediatrician referred them to a Hanger Clinic, where their orthotist used the Insignia™ Laser Scanning System to capture a digital image of the infants’ heads in three dimensions.
 But that is making it sound easy, says Ami; their clinician scanned three potentially cranky babies with one hand while expertly rattling a noisy tape measure with the other.
 "She was a maestro," says Ami, who posted images on her blog.

-The scans showed that all three matched the “severe” category for plagiocephaly, and the Hanger Clinic location they had received their free evaluation from began approve process for coverage with the Bunch’s insurance company.
+The scans showed that all three matched the "severe" category for plagiocephaly, and the Hanger Clinic location they had received their free evaluation from began the approval process for coverage with the Bunch’s insurance company.